Hedygh/simple_shell/README.md

 ### List of useful commands
 * `cat` - prints and concatenates files to the standard output
 * `cp` -copies a file into another file
-* `grep` - helps to search for a file in a specific pattern
 * `less` - will let you go backward and forward in the files
 * `ls` - will list all files and directories in current working directory
 * `mv` - helps to move one file into another file